June 11, 2018 · Performance Management,

 Giving Performance Management a technological twist

 Contrary to popular perception, technologizing performance management is not merely about having a performance management tool in place.
 It is about ingraining technology-led performance processes as a way of life.
-The design and experience of a PMS tool should start with an alignment of the individual and team vision, mission, and values with the organizational values.
-It should be in line with the modern ways of working, i.e., team effectiveness, collaboration, ongoing communication, continuous feedback, break-down of siloed functioning, employee development etc. A case in point is how many companies have scrapped the Bell Curve and indulging in a culture of ongoing dialogue and discussion.
-This can become a true success only when the employees and their managers find an intuitive motivation to connect and converse.
-And this can be aided or prompted by the right PMS technology-tool.
+The design and experience of a Performance Management Software should start with an alignment of the individual and team vision, mission, and values with the organizational values.
+It should be in line with the modern ways of working, i.e., team effectiveness, collaboration, ongoing communication, continuous feedback, break-down of siloed functioning, employee development etc.

-HR must therefore look at the latest emerging technologies to revolutionize the fundamental PM philosophy from a rigid, traditional approach to a contemporary, employee-empowering approach.
-Machine learning, data and analytics, social sharing, cloud computing are some of the emerging technologies that HR should weave into PM tools.
+HR must, therefore, look at the latest emerging technologies to revolutionize the fundamental Performance Management philosophy from a rigid, traditional approach to a contemporary, employee-empowering approach.
+Machine learning, data, and analytics, social sharing, cloud computing are some of the emerging technologies that HR should weave into Performance Management tools.
 From throwing the right learning recommendations to excel in one’s role, to helping managers accurately identify high potentials by using qualitative and quantitative insights, the opportunities are immense.

 How to Draw the Biggest Benefits

-- Helps realize shared outcomes: The work environment is no longer single- dimensional i.e. about individual contributions.
+- Helps realize shared outcomes: The work environment is no longer single-dimensional i.e. about individual contributions.
 Today, collaboration and group work are an intrinsic part of organizational functioning.
 Accordingly, the performance management process should factor in shared contributions and shared outcomes, which is best done using tech tools that allow for shared goal-setting and evaluations.
-Moreover, the focus should be not just on retrospective evaluation of past outcomes, but on presently ongoing and future endeavours.
+Moreover, the focus should be not just on retrospective evaluation of past outcomes, but on presently ongoing and future endeavors.

-- Data aids transparency: With technology-led PMS, HR and business managers need not worry about snap judgements and biases in evaluating performance outcomes.
-With the right performance management system, managers can have access to real, hardcore data which they can analyze and insight, thereby making the process more transparent and fair.
+- Data aids transparency: With technology-led Performance Management Software, HR and business managers need not worry about snap judgments and biases in evaluating performance outcomes.
+With the right performance management system, managers can have access to real, hardcore data that they can analyze and insight, thereby making the process more transparent and fair.
 This reduces the chances of human biases altering employees’ career outcomes, thereby fostering trust.
-Also, data-led insights help the organization gain an objective view of performance highs and lows, so that they can make the most of high potentials and high performers.
-It encourages transparency and fairness, so that employees feel valued and engaged.
+Also, data-led insights help the organization gain an objective view of performance highs and lows so that they can make the most of high potentials and high performers.
+It encourages transparency and fairness so that employees feel valued and engaged.

 - Enables continuous feedback: Modern-age employees (especially millennials), wish to constantly stay informed and involved in the organizational proceedings, and they actively seek inputs to propel forward their careers.
 Continuous feedback is critical to engage such employees.
 Technology can be the transforming tool to build that feedback loop into the performance management process.
 For example, the constant connectivity with cloud and social allows for anywhere, anytime communication and access.
 Technology is thus, the key to unlocking employee potential in the modern work milieu.

-- Simplifies manager interventions: The right tools can help managers carry out a host of performance management activities easily, right from drafting performance goals, communicating them with various stakeholders, to seeking performance review inputs from the concerned stakeholders.
-An HR technology tool for performance management reduces the amount of time and effort that managers spend on the PM process.
+- Simplifies manager interventions: The right tools can help managers carry out a host of performance management activities easily, right from drafting SMART goals, communicating them with various stakeholders, to seeking performance review inputs from the concerned stakeholders.
+An HCM or performance management reduces the amount of time and effort that managers spend on the Performance Management process.
 Managers can now spend more time on value-adding interactions such as face-to-face employee discussions, rather than getting lost in a load of paperwork.

 - Encourages employee participation: The employee experience is the cornerstone of employee engagement, and technology helps deliver an outstanding employee experience by placing power in employees’ hands.
-Self-service modules like goal-setting, goal updates and 360 degrees feedback are great ways to involve and engage employees in the performance process, making them active stakeholders.
-This not only provides employees more clarity on what to expect and deliver, but also creates a great sense of alignment with the organizational goals.
+Self-service modules like goal-setting, goal updates, and 360 degrees feedback are great ways to involve and engage employees in the performance process, making them active stakeholders.

-These are just some of the many advantages of digging talent technologies in the PMSspace.
+These are just some of the many advantages of digging talent technologies in the Performance Management Space.
 A number of statistics prove that organizations and leaders are mostly in favor of revamping performance management the technology way.
 It is not aquestion of “if”, but “when”.

 Ready for a Technology Makeover?